 It means knowing that the Treasure Valley is a car-commute market: 78% of workers drive alone to work, in-car audio listening is dramatically higher here than in transit-heavy metros, and radio holds 86% of in-car ad-supported audio time (Edison Research, 2024).
 A national plan built on national averages misses this entirely.

 It means knowing your competitors.
 When a competing HVAC company suddenly doubles their radio presence going into summer, your rep should flag it and have a recommendation ready before you notice the impact in your own call volume.
-A national desk doesn't track your competitors.
-They're not listening to local radio.

 It means knowing the calendar.
 The Treasure Valley has specific seasonal patterns, local events, and buying cycles that don't match national averages.
-A campaign built for the national retail calendar is a campaign built for someone else's market.

 The Accountability That Actually Moves Campaigns